esmith712/emilyfinalproject/README.md

 # emilyfinalproject
 my final project
-- Javascript - Project To-do List
+- Javascript - A Project To-do List, with checkboxes and a delete/remove option